Last Updated on

 We all know that attorneys cost money, and if you’re a startup, or an entrepreneur wanting to set up a new company (forming a limited liability corporation or forming an S or C corporation), funds are usually tight.

-We will be compare two of the top online legal resrouces: LegalZoom vs Incfile – both of which provide online legal advice but focus on different areas.
+We will be compare two of the top online legal resrouces: LegalZoom vs Incfile – both of which provide registered agent and online legal advice but focus on different areas.

 If you’re reading this and you’ve already launched your brand, then we’ll assume that like many new companies, you’re experiencing some kind of legal issue.